drivendataorg/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 │
 ├── tests              <- Where to place tests.
 To be expanded │
 ├── requirements.txt   <- The requirements file.
-This should be pretty minimal given databricks will handle most things │
+This should be pretty minimal given databricks will handle most things.
+The exception is typically in-house packages like classpy
+│
 ├── setup.py           <- makes project pip installable (pip install -e .) so project can be imported.
 Should not be used in databricks
 │